jfioasd/Flip/README.md

 Before the terminate `#` instruction, only `1`, `2`, `+`, `z` are executed, so this will output `3`.
 After halting, if nothing is outputted, the entire stack is implicitly outputted, so nothing additional is outputted.

-I'll first explain how rebounding works.
+I'll first explain how `|` works.

 * If the IP facing left, it moves left 1 position.
 If it's facing right, it moves right 1 position.

 * Then, the IP reverses direction, and steps to the next instruction using the current IP step.

-Another thing is that execution will be terminated if the IP goes out of bound, so you will need to write explicit `|`'s to rebound the IP.
+Another thing is that execution will be terminated if the IP goes out of the left bound, but the IP will wrap backwards for the right bound.

+Wrapping is done like this: whenever the IP points to an index greater than the program length during program execution, the IP is set to `len(prog) - (ip - len(prog)) - 1`.

 For example, the above program can be golfed to the following:
 ```
-1z2+|
+1z2+
 ```

 Execution order: